-Firstly, the virus infects the lymphatic tissue of the upper respiratory tract (prodromal stage) before a viremic showing with an occurrence of the measles exanthema (exanthema stage) takes place.
+The virus infects the lymphatic tissue of the upper respiratory tract (prodromal stage) before viremia occurs with the spread of the measles rash (exanthem stage).

-After an incubation period of approx. 2 weeks, typical prodrome in the form of high temperature, pharyngitis (a sore throat), rhinitis, bronchitis, conjunctivitis, and photophobia occur.
+After an incubation period of approximately 2 weeks, a typical prodrome occurs in the form of high temperature, pharyngitis, rhinitis, bronchitis, conjunctivitis, and photophobia.
 At this point, patients are already infectious.
-By the end of the prodromal stage, which lasts for 2—3 days, the measles-characteristic Koplik’s spots at the buccal mucosa, located in the amount of the lower molars, occur.
+By the end of the prodromal stage, which lasts for 2—3 days, the characteristic Koplik’s spots on the buccal mucosa (opposite the lower 1st & 2nd molars) occur.

-The temperature decreases again initially and reaches another peak with the occurrence of the measles exanthema (twin-peaked increase in fever).
-The extensive brownish impressive exanthema characteristically starts behind the ears and spreads from this point over the whole body.
-The exanthema stage takes 7—10 days.
+The temperature decreases initially but reaches another peak with the occurrence of the measles exanthem (twin-peaked increase in fever).
+The extensive brownish exanthem characteristically starts behind the ears and spreads from this point over the whole body.
+The exanthem (rash) stage lasts 7—10 days.

 The measles virus is a lymphotropic virus that causes a weakening of the immune system.
-This can especially trigger grave consequences in the case of immune-compromised patients: besides bacterial superinfections (otitis media, pneumonia, and laryngotracheitis) the virus itself can cause serious after-effects.
-This includes measles pneumonia and measles encephalitis.
-The latter stands for 1 of the most fearsome complications and can be divided into 3 forms according to its occurrence and course of the disease:
+This has notable implications in immunocompromised patients.
+Apart from bacterial superinfections (otitis media, pneumonia, and laryngotracheitis), the virus itself can cause serious complications, including measles pneumonia and measles encephalitis.
+The latter is one of the most important complications and can be divided into 3 forms according to its occurrence and course of the disease:

-Post-infectious measles encephalitis occurs approx. One week after the start of the exanthema and accompanies neurological symptoms (disturbed consciousness and seizures amongst others).
-The lethality of the disease is very high at a rate of approx. 25%.
+Post-infectious measles encephalitis occurs approximately 1 week after the start of the rash and presents with neurological symptoms, disturbed consciousness, and seizures amongst others.
+The lethality of the disease is very high at a rate of approximately 25%.

-Subacute sclerosing panencephalitis (SSPE): The SSPE is a late complication of the measles which rarely proceeds lethally and occurs typically after 6–8 years of an undergone measles infection.
+Subacute sclerosing panencephalitis (SSPE) is a late complication of measles, and it is rarely lethal.
+It occurs typically 6–8 years after a measles infection.

-Measles inclusion body encephalitis (MIBE): The MIBE is a measles complication which only occurs in the case of immunocompromised patients and is afflicted with a high lethality (30%).
+Measles inclusion body encephalitis (MIBE) is a measles complication that only occurs in the case of immunocompromised patients and has a 30% mortality rate.

-The diagnosis is made with the aid of the clinic and the virus-specific immunoglobulin M (IgM) antibodies in the serum.
+The diagnosis is made via clinical evaluation and virus-specific immunoglobulin M (IgM) antibodies in serum.

-As no causal therapy is available, the prevention of measles in early childhood is crucial.
-The standing vaccination committee at the Robert-Koch-institute (STIKO), therefore, recommends a basic immunization against measles (live vaccine) from the completed 11th month of life, which should be followed by a 2nd vaccine during the second year of the child’s life (15th–23rd month).
+As no specific therapy is available, the prevention of measles in early childhood is crucial.
+The Standing Vaccination Committee at the Robert Koch Institute (STIKO), recommends a basic immunization against measles (live vaccine) from the 11th month of life, which should be followed by a 2nd vaccine during the second year of life (15th–23rd month).

-In the meantime, vaccines against mumps, and rubella, as well as varicella, should be administered as part of most countries’ vaccine schedules.
-For this purpose, combination vaccines are available for which the STIKO pronounced the following recommendation:
+Vaccines against mumps, rubella, and varicella, are administered as part of most countries’ vaccine schedules.
+Combination vaccines are available for which STIKO has the following recommendation:

-Vaccination date (11–14th month): 3-fold combination vaccine against mumps, measles, and rubella (MMR) + varicella vaccination on another body part (contralateral arm).
-If both vaccinations are not executed after the 1st vaccination date, a minimal period of 4 weeks until the next vaccination should be maintained.
+Vaccination date: 11–14th month: combination vaccine against mumps, measles, and rubella (MMR) + varicella vaccination on another body part (contralateral arm).
+If both vaccinations are not given on the same date, a minimal period of 4 weeks until the next vaccination should be maintained.

-Post-exposition prevention: After the exposition of unvaccinated persons, an immunization within the first 3 days after the initial contact is appropriate.
-In the case of a person at risk (pregnant women, immunocompromised patients, infants < 6 months), passive immunization with human Ig within a period of 2–6 days can be considered following the post-exposure.
+Post-exposure prevention: After the exposure of unvaccinated persons, immunization within the first 3 days after the initial contact is appropriate.
+In the case of a person at risk (pregnant women, immunocompromised patients, infants < 6 months old), passive immunization with human Ig within a period of 2–6 days can be considered following post-exposure.

 Rubella (German Measles)

-Rubella is a viral childhood disease which is communicated via droplet infection.
-The disease is especially dangerous for pregnant women as a diaplacental transmission on the unborn child with the following grave organ complications (rubella embryopathy) that may occur.
+Rubella is a viral childhood disease that is communicated via droplet infection.
+The disease is especially dangerous for pregnant women as placental transmission to the unborn child can occur with grave organ complications (rubella embryopathy).

 Pathology of rubella

-The 1st symptoms occur after an incubation period of 2–3 weeks.
-As the virus initially spreads in the lymph nodes, at 1st, painful lymphomas impress in the cervical, retro-auricular, and occipital lymph nodes.
+The first symptoms occur after an incubation period of 2–3 weeks.
+As the virus initially spreads in the lymph nodes, painful lymphomas occur in the cervical, retro-auricular, and occipital lymph nodes.

-Headache and a general feeling of malaise can occur collaterally but are not obligatory.
-Five to seven days after the 1st symptoms (lymph node disease), a rubella exanthema appears which starts like the measles behind the ears and spreads from this point over the whole integument.
+Headache and a general feeling of malaise can occur but are not obligatory.
+Five to seven days after the first symptoms (lymph node disease), a rubella exanthem appears behind the ears, which starts out like measles, and spreads from this point over the whole body.

 Complications of rubella

-Complications arise especially for the unborn child as far as the mother contracts from rubella for the 1st time during the pregnancy.
-The danger of malformations is especially high in early pregnancy (the first 2 months of the pregnancy).
-Typical organ damages are summarized as Gregg-Trias according to the first person to describe them: labyrinthine deafness, cataract, heart defect (septal defects among others).
+Complications arise for the unborn child if the mother contracts rubella for the first time during the pregnancy.
+The danger of malformations is especially high in early pregnancy (the first 2 months).
+Typical organ damages are summarized as Gregg-Trias: labyrinthine deafness, cataract, and heart defects (septal defects, etc.).

 Diagnosis of rubella

-In the case of pregnant women, direct pathogen detection in the maternal blood, as well as in the amniotic fluid (amniocentesis), or rather in the fetal blood (cordocentesis), should be striven for.
+For pregnant women, diagnosis can be via direct pathogen detection in maternal blood, in the amniotic fluid by amniocentesis, or in the fetal blood by cordocentesis.

 Therapy and prevention of rubella